Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 **Actions**

 The decision of the Brain comes in the form of an action array passed to the `AgentAction()` function.
 The number of elements in this array is determined by the `Vector Action Space Type` and `Vector Action Space Size` settings of the agent's Brain.
 The RollerAgent uses the continuous vector action space and needs two continuous control signals from the brain.
 Thus, we will set the Brain `Vector Action Size` to 2.
 The first element,`action[0]` determines the force applied along the x axis; `action[1]` determines the force applied along the z axis.
 (If we allowed the agent to move in three dimensions, then we would need to set `Vector Action Size` to 3.
 Note the Brain really has no idea what the values in the action array mean.
-The training process adjust the action values in response to the observation input and then sees what kind of rewards it gets as a result.
+The training process just adjusts the action values in response to the observation input and then sees what kind of rewards it gets as a result.

 Before we can add a force to the agent, we need a reference to its Rigidbody component.
 A [Rigidbody](https://docs.unity3d.com/ScriptReference/Rigidbody.html) is Unity's primary element for physics simulation.
 (See [Physics](https://docs.unity3d.com/Manual/PhysicsSection.html) for full documentation of Unity physics.)
 A good place to set references to other components of the same GameObject is in the standard Unity `Start()` method: